MarshalMarks/resume/README.md

 - Modify the content in the HTML file to update your personal information.
 - Adjust the styles in styles.css to customize the look and feel of your resume.

-## File Structure

-/resume
-│
-├── index.html        # The main HTML file
-├── style.css         # The stylesheet for the website
-└── resources/        # Folder for any images
- ├── profile.jpg            # Headshot or profile image
- ├── background.jpg         # Headshot or profile image
- └── background_dark.jpg    # Headshot or profile image

 ## Customization

 - Personal Information: Update sections like your name, contact details, skills, projects, and experience in the index.html file.